aqibhaseeb9/ChapterBid/README.md

 # ChapterBid — Used Book Marketplace (PoC)

-ChapterBid is a responsive Proof of Concept (PoC) web application that allows users to post used books for sale, browse listings, and place bids.
+ChapterBid is a responsive web application that allows users to post used books for sale, browse listings, and place bids.
 It features a clean, premium indigo/violet design system with smooth animations, dark mode support, and a polished split-layout bidding experience.

 ---